-If the prospective adopter(s) want to proceed and meet the recruitment criteria (as stated in the Adoption Focus Information Pack), they will be invited to submit a Register of Interest, and to commence Stage One of the process.
-This enables Adoption Focus to undertake a range of standard checks (including DBS), and to contact referees; and for the prospective adopter(s) to arrange and have their medicals, and to attend preliminary training.
-Referees provide a written reference and are interviewed.
+If the application proceeds, the consents given in the Register of Interest enable Adoption Focus to undertake a range of standard checks (including DBS) and to contact referees.

+Referees are given information about adoption and Fostering for Adoption, and are required to provide a written reference and are interviewed.
 They may be contacted again during Stage Two.
 Verification that the written report of the referee interview accurately reflects the information given, is sought from the referee, who signs the report to confirm this.